Vuelta a España 2025

 Shane Stokes

-Shane Stokes has written about pro cycling for over 25 years, covering grand tours, world championships, Classics and other major events in the sport during that time.
-He’s been the Irish Times cycling correspondent for two decades, appeared regularly on that country’s national broadcaster RTE in analyzing the sport, and contributed to Velo and many of the sport’s international outlets.
+Shane Stokes has written about pro cycling for over 25 years, covering grand tours, world championships, Classics and other major events during that time.
+He’s been the Irish Times cycling correspondent for over two decades, appeared regularly on that country’s national broadcaster RTE in analyzing the sport, and contributed to Velo and many of the sport’s international outlets.
 When not writing about cycling he’s happiest in nature on a sunny day, particularly with a dog or two in tow.

 Will Tracy